AhmedAminIV/KodeKloud_Terraform/Level 1/12-s3-public/description.md

 # Task: Create a Public S3 Bucket using Terraform

+Create a public S3 bucket named nautilus-s3-14145 using Terraform.
+Ensure the bucket is accessible publicly once created by setting the proper ACL.

 This folder contains Terraform code to **Create a Public S3 Bucket using Terraform**.

 ## Files